-- To ensure that the connector is sealed, plug unused holes with filler plugs.
-A heat shrink boot may also be used if desired. - Use 22# Tefzel wire (Mil Spec M22759/16-22) (5 A max at 100 C) - Tefzel wire is difficult to strip unless the correct stripping tool is used. - Be careful not to nick the wires as this may result in wire failure or poor crimping.
+- To ensure that the connector is sealed, plug unused holes with filler plugs. - Use 22# Tefzel wire (Mil Spec M22759/16-22) (5 A max at 100 C) - Tefzel wire is difficult to strip unless the correct stripping tool is used. - Be careful not to nick the wires as this may result in wire failure or poor crimping.

 - Some sensor connectors may not be available with 22# terminals, in which case doubling the wire over gives the equivalent of an 18# wire.
-This is suitable for many of the common sensor terminals. - Use the correct crimping tool for all contacts to ensure a reliable connection. - Power the Dash Logger via a separate switch and a 5 ampere fuse, to ensure the PC can communicate with the Dash Logger without the need to power the rest of the vehicle. - The Dash Logger ground must have a direct connection to the vehicle battery. - Dash Logger is connected to other devices via the CAN bus.
+This is suitable for many of the common sensor terminals. - Use the correct crimping tool for all contacts to ensure a reliable connection. - Power the Dash Logger via a separate switch and a 5 ampere fuse, to ensure the PC can communicate with the Dash Logger without the need to power the rest of the vehicle. - The CDL3 ground must have a direct connection to the vehicle battery. - The Dash Logger is connected to other devices via the CAN bus.